-Many of you have asked how you can help address Florida red tide and its impacts.
-Thank you, from the bottom of our hearts, for your willingness to help.
+Many community members have asked how they can help address Florida red tide and its impacts.
+Thank you, from the bottom of our hearts, for your willingness to help!

-Mote Marine Laboratory is an independent, nonprofit research institution, and our harmful algal bloom science has a significant focus on Karenia brevis red tide, so our suggestions will focus on supporting red tide research and wildlife response, and serving as environmental stewards.
-In the comments, you are welcome to share other ideas you’ve found from other institutions working on Florida red tide as well as other harmful algal blooms.
+Mote Marine Laboratory is an independent, nonprofit research institution, and our harmful algal bloom science has a significant focus on Karenia brevis (Florida red tide in the Gulf of Mexico), so our suggestions focus on supporting red tide research and wildlife response, and serving as environmental stewards.

 Here are some ideas from the Mote team for how you can help:

 - Report when you experience respiratory irritation and see dead fish or discolored water (all potential indications of Florida red tide), using Mote’s free app CSIC (Citizen Science Information Collaboration, www.motecsic.org), available for iPhone and Android devices from the App Store and Google Play.
 Many of you are already using CSIC – we are grateful!
 Since it is also important to know where red tide is not present, please be sure to submit a report even when you DO NOT see signs of red tide.

 - Report distressed sea turtles, dolphins or manatees to wildlife responders.
 When you do, *be specific* by providing detailed observations of how the animal looks and what it is doing, and take photos and video if possible.
 Report distressed or deceased wildlife anywhere in Florida to the Florida Fish and Wildlife Conservation Commission (FWC) – 888-404-3922 – and in Sarasota and Manatee counties call Mote’s Stranding Investigations Program – 941-988-0212.
 Share these numbers with friends and loved ones who spend time on the coast.